 Survival Strategy: 2026 Reality: Why US Healthcare is a Financial Trap for Los Angeles Residents

-I arrived in Los Angeles over 25 years ago with dreams of a new life, leaving behind the suffocating environment of my past in Japan.
+with dreams of a new life, leaving behind the suffocating environment of my past in Japan.
 However, the one thing no one truly prepares you for is the sheer brutality of the healthcare system here.
 Coming from Japan, where medical care is a right supported by the government, the American "pay-to-play" model was a cultural and financial shock that still haunts me today.

 In the United States, getting sick isn't just a physical burden; it is a profound financial risk.
 Having lived in Los Angeles for over a quarter of a century, I have witnessed the stark contrast between the Japanese healthcare system and the American one.
 While medical technology in the U.S. is world-class, the delivery system is fundamentally broken, often prioritizing profit over human life.